Duluth, Minnesota: Economy

 Duluth is a center for aquatic biology and aquatic science.
-The city is home to the EPA's Mid-Continent Ecology Division Laboratory and the University of Minnesota–Duluth.
+The city is home to the EPA's Mid-Continent Ecology Division Laboratory and the University of Minnesota Duluth.
 These institutions have spawned many economically and scientifically important businesses that support Duluth's economy.
 A short list of these businesses includes ERA Laboratories, LimnoLogic, the ASci Corporation, Environmental Consulting and Testing, and Ecolab.

 The city is popular for tourism.
-Duluth is a convenient base for trips to the scenic North Shore via Highway 61 and to fishing and wilderness destinations in Minnesota's far north, including the Superior National Forest, Lake Vermilion and the Boundary Waters Canoe Area.
+Duluth is a convenient base for trips to the scenic North Shore via Highway 61 and to fishing and wilderness destinations in Minnesota's far north, including the Superior National Forest, Voyageurs National Park, Lake Vermilion, and the Boundary Waters Canoe Area Wilderness.
 Tourists also may drive on the North Shore Scenic Drive to Gooseberry Falls State Park, Baptism Falls (Minnesota's largest waterfall), the vertical cliff of Palisade Head, Isle Royale National Park (reached via ferry), Grand Portage National Monument in Grand Portage, and High Falls of the Pigeon River (on the Canada–US border).
 Thunder Bay, Ontario, can be reached by following the highway into Canada along Lake Superior.

 In 2006, a volunteer task force was formed to manage the spiraling retiree health care benefit obligations that were threatening to bankrupt the city.
-Mayor Don Ness called it "the single most important volunteer effort in our city's history."
+Mayor Don Ness called it "the single most important volunteer effort in our city's history".
 After reforming and restructuring the benefits and a court case that went all the way to the Minnesota Supreme Court, in 2013 the liability stood at an estimated $191 million.
-In 2014, Ness announced "a full solution for the retiree health care issue that once threatened to bankrupt our city."
+In 2014, Ness announced "a full solution for the retiree health care issue that once threatened to bankrupt our city".

+Top employers

+According to the city's 2024 Comprehensive Annual Financial Report, Duluth's 10 largest employers are: